cityssm/tv-display-docs/realWorld/johnRhodes.md

 - `image-list-rhodes` is for content specific to the location, and shown exclusively at the John Rhodes Community Centre.
 - `image-list-community-centres` is for content that is shown at multiple community centres.

-Each image list relies on a `files.json` file, which list the names of the files to display.
+Each image list relies on a `files.json.asp` file, which list the names of the image files in the directory to display.

 ## How Is It Updated?